What is Atenolol?

 Secure your health with a second opinion.
 Make informed decisions and book your appointment today!

-- Atenolol tablets can be used alone or with other medications for treating high blood pressure.
+- Atenolol tablets can be used alone or with other medications to treat high blood pressure.

-- This is also used to treat and improve survival after a heart attack.
-Atenolol belongs to the class of medication called beta-blockers.
+- Atenolol is also used to treat and improve survival after a heart attack.
+It belongs to the class of drugs called beta-blockers.

-- This works by relaxing blood vessels and slowing the heart rate for improving the blood flow and decreasing the blood pressure.
+- This works by relaxing blood vessels and slowing the heart rate, improving blood flow and decreasing blood pressure.

 Atenolol medications are used for: